AGOA Status: Botswana is eligible for AGOA this year. It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and the Southern Africa Customs Union (SACU), which includes Botswana, signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) in 2008.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary (SPS) measures, and trade and investment promotion.

-U.S. foreign direct investment (FDI) in Botswana (stock) was $44 million in 2014, a 4.3% decrease from 2013.
+U.S. foreign direct investment (FDI) in Botswana (stock) was $7 million in 2022, a 16.7 percent increase from 2021.

 NOTE: No services trade data with Botswana are available.